 Individual transcriptions from Richard's vast music repertoire provide an accurate music platform from which to build your own collection of favorite tunes.
-Each transcription includes standard notation and tablature.
+Each transcription includes standard notation and tablature in PDF form.
 Study notes with technical descriptions and history of the tune are also included.

 "Daughter of Pete's Feet"

 Written on a 6-string, "Daughter of Pete's Feet" employs more of a restrained yet edgy slide technique with a bit of rhythmic syncopation, coupled with a three over two beat quarter note feel midway through the piece.
 It is a study of using hammer-ons and pull-offs in an open tuning (Open D from low to high D A D F# A D).
 The song title was literally triggered by another title, "Pete's Feet", setting up the foundation for this piece of music.
 "Daughter of Pete's Feet" is Track 8 on Thumbsing (GillaZilla Records 2004).
 It aired on NPR's All Songs Considered in June 2004.
 While on a 2008 tour of New Zealand, Richard performed this piece during his live interview on "Good Morning" on National Television New Zealand.